 Pirates have always been fascinating to people.
 In popular lore, they’ve become the antihero we all love to root for.
 Now, pirates have invaded board games and we’re going to lead you to the X on the map where you can find the best pirate board games out there.

 I mean come on, who doesn’t like the rum-and-booty-obsessed swashbucklers?
 Fine the best Pirate Board Games below.

 Our board games aren’t even safe from the pirate invasion.
 A few years ago, if you were looking for a pirate-themed board game, you might have had a bit of trouble.
 Today, however, there are tons and tons of pirate-themed board games and the flood of games can be a bit hard to navigate.

 Luckily, we’ll be your navigators.
-Let’s set sail and see what’s out there.
+Let’s set sail and see what’s on the horizon.